cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 #### Preparing The Root Folder

 We can change the root to an empty folder but if we do that we are going to loose the tools we are using so far to inspect the quality of our container (ls, cd, etc..), to avoid this we need to get some Linux base folder that include all this tools.
-I'll choose [Alpine Linux](https://github.com/yobasystems/alpine) because is very minimal, about 2MB compressed.
+I'll choose [Alpine Linux](https://github.com/yobasystems/alpine) because is very lightweight.

 Just grab the base [install](http://nl.alpinelinux.org/alpine/v3.7/releases/x86_64/alpine-minirootfs-3.7.0-x86_64.tar.gz).